CNL Wiki

 • Do free recall at end?

-• Set this value to 1 for free recall to occur at the end of movie watch.
+• Set this value to 1 for free recall to occur within this task run at the end of movie watch.

 • Record spontaneous before movie?